 Half-Senate elections are usually held at the same time as House of Representatives elections, though they do not have to be.

-To win a seat, a senator must win a quota of first and later preferences.
+To win a seat, a senator must gain a quota of first and later preferences.
 For a state senator at a half-Senate election, this equals 14.3% of the total state vote, while a territory senator must win 33.3% of the total territory vote.
 The counting procedure for a Senate election is more complicated than the system used for the House of Representatives—it sometimes takes several weeks after an election to count all the Senate votes and finalise the result.

 Finalising the result